Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 http://moratinoslife.blogspot.com - Rebecca's saga as she and her husband move to Moratinos, a Camino stop on the meseta, and restore an old house.
 I recommend starting from day 1.

-http://verylongwalks.blogspot.com/ - A couple walking from London to Santiago.
-As I write, they are in northern France.
+http://verylongwalks.blogspot.com/ - A couple who walked from London to Santiago.

 http://www.vfpilgrims.blogspot.com/ - Sil's blog - a walking pilgrim - has walked the Camino, walked to Rome and walked other pilgrimage routes..
 Also contributed the Via Francigena info I have below.